Austat/ComfyUI-DownsampleFPS/README.md

 # ComfyUI-DownsampleFPS
-A node for ComfyUI to downsample frmarate ie. from 48 to 24.
+A node for ComfyUI to downsample framerate ie. from 48 to 24.

 Installation